 Formal night can range from elegant floor-length gowns to dressy cocktail dresses.
 Since you’re sailing in the Caribbean, you can get away with a nice sundress and a pair of sandals.
 Men have to wear long pants, no jeans.

 Every ship has a few restaurants that fall under the specialty dining option.
 These are the nicer places that cost extra to dine at.
 Every ship has a good steak house, and some have Japanese or sushi places as well.

-Side note: I’ve never eaten at a speciality restaurant on any cruise Ive been on.
+Side note: I’ve never eaten at a specialty restaurant on any cruise I’ve been on.
 I find the dining room to have enough amazing food that it just never seemed worth paying the extra price.

 I know I had a lot of questions about the drink packages on cruise ships.
 Even though these tips can be pretty universal, every cruise ship varies slightly so you should check with your cruise line to see what the rules are.

 In order to get around this, you can book two rooms.
-Book one adult and one in one room, the pther adult and kid in the second room.
+Book one adult and one kid in one room, then book the other adult and kid in the second room.
 So one adult can buy the drink package if the other doesn’t want to.

 What drinks are included on a cruise ship?